-The following diagram illustrates the formal nature of the relationships that exist between the Board and its key partners in joint management, GLaWAC, Parks Victoria, and DELWP, along with its hosting relationship with the EGCMA.
+The following diagram illustrates the formal nature of the relationships that exist between the Board and its key partners in joint management, GLaWAC, PV, and DELWP, along with its hosting relationship with the EGCMA.

 As a joint management body, the development and maintenance of partner and stakeholder relationships is an integral part of the Board's work, and is essential for it to carry out its functions and duties effectively.
-The Board has actively encouraged GLaWAC, DELWP and Parks Victoria to participate in Board meetings and workshops.
-Structured reports are presented through standing agenda items at Board meetings where partner representatives are regular guests.
+The Board has actively encouraged GLaWAC, DELWP and PV to participate in Board meetings and workshops.
+Structured reports are presented through standing agenda items at Board meetings to report meeting outcomes of the IPCG and JM Ops Group.

-The Board identified a range of stakeholders and user groups who were consulted in the preparation of the draft JMP.
+In this reporting period the Board concentrated its communication and engagement efforts on the JM partners.
 The Board's Corporate Plan continues to identify actions aimed at building and strengthening these relationships throughout implementation of the approved JMP.

-During 2017/18 the Board maintained its Hosting Agreement with the EGCMA.
+During 2018-19 the Board maintained its Hosting Agreement with the EGCMA.
 Through the Hosting Agreement, EGCMA provides to the Board a range of services and facilities associated with staff employment, office accommodation, equipment provision, and administration.